portworx/px-docs/scheduler/kubernetes/elasticstack-kibana-k8s.md

               medium: ""
             name: "storage"
 ```

-Apply the specification for the Replication controller and its service for the co-ordinator only nodes.
+Apply the specification for the client `Deployment` and its service.

 ```
 kubectl apply -f es-client-rc.yaml